BxCppDev/Bayeux/source/bxdatatools/include/datatools/eos/README.rst

    Unfortunately it seems to be broken due to some broken CR/CR-LF line endings (probably the diff was not run with binary mode).
    So I patched it manually for datatools.

+ * New eos portable archive v5.1 includes a fix and is now under validation